BEagle1984/silverback/docs/guides/broker/consuming/kafka/offset.md

 > [!Note]
 > In batch mode, a failure after processing items 1..N but before storing offsets can lead to reprocessing of part (or all) of the batch after restart.
 Design your handler code to be idempotent.

-## Provisioning the required tables
+## Provisioning the Required Tables

 Depending on the chosen storage: